Transnet separation

 Is it working?

 Corporatisation is not yet in place, so its impact cannot be measured.
-Continued delays - now extended to at least September 2025 - have raised doubts about TNPA’s legal status, with some arguing that contracts signed since 2006 could be challenged as the authority still operates as a division, not a subsidiary as the law requires.
+Continued delays have raised doubts about TNPA’s legal status, with some arguing that contracts signed since 2006 could be challenged as the authority still operates as a division, not a subsidiary as the law requires.
 The immediate risk is prolonged regulatory limbo that deters investment and delays broader logistics sector reforms, requiring urgent ministerial intervention to either resolve the financial blockages or redesign the corporatisation model.

 Actions